Clivern/Goenv/README.md

 ## Under The Hood

+Goenv is inspired by and works like `rbenv`.
 At a high level, `goenv` intercepts `Go` commands using `shim` executables injected into your `PATH`, determines which Go version has been specified by your application or globally, and passes your commands to the correct `Go` installation `bin` folder.

 **Understanding PATH**